XLNT/gnarly/README.md

-> ## 🛠 Status: Alpha, Active Development
+> ## 🛠 Status: Alpha, Postponed Development
-> gnarly is currently in alpha.
+> gnarly is currently in 'hella alpha'.
 If you'd like to play around with it, check out the usage instructions below.

 # 🤙 Gnarly